On LASSO for Predictive Regression: Introduction

-Alasso's partially positive result suggests a straightforward remedy to reclaim the desirable oracle property: simply run a second-round Alasso among the variables selected by the first-round Alasso.
-Because the first-round Alasso has broken the chain that links variables in an inactive cointegration group, these over-selected ones become pure I(1) in the second round model.
-In the post-selection OLS, the speed of convergence of these variables is boosted from the slow $\sqrt{n}$-rate to the fast $n$-rate, and then the second-round Alasso can successfully suppress all the inactive coefficients wpa1.
-We call this post-selection Alasso procedure \emph{twin adaptive LASSO}, and abbreviate it as TAlasso.
-TAlasso achieves the oracle property \citep{fan2001variable}, which implies the optimal rate of convergence is the same as the OLS when the relevant variables are known in advance and that the variable selection is consistent in the presence of a mixture of heterogeneous regressors.
-To our knowledge, this paper is the first to establish these desirable properties in a nonstationary time series context.
-Notice that the name TAlasso distinguishes it from the \emph{post-selection double LASSO} \citep{belloni2014inference}.
-Double LASSO is named after double inclusion of selected variables in cross-sectional data to correct LASSO's shrinkage bias for uniform statistical inference.
-In contrast, our TAlasso is double exclusion in predictive regressions with mixed roots.
-TAlasso gives a second chance to remove remaining inactive variables missed by the first-round Alasso.
-We do not deal with uniform statistical inference in this paper.
+TAlasso achieves the oracle property \citep{fan2001variable}, which implies that the rate of convergence is the same as the OLS when the relevant variables are known in advance and that the variable selection is consistent in the presence of a mixture of heterogeneous regressors.
+To the best of our knowledge, this paper is the first to establish these desirable properties in a nonstationary time series context.
+Note that the name TAlasso distinguishes it from the \emph{post-selection double LASSO} \citep{belloni2014inference}.
+Double LASSO is named for the double inclusion of selected variables in cross-sectional data to correct for LASSO's shrinkage bias in order to achieve uniform statistical inference.
+In contrast, our TAlasso features double exclusion in predictive regressions with mixed roots.

-When developing asymptotic theory, we consider a linear process of time series innovations, which encompasses a general ARMA structure arising in many practical applications, e.g. the long-horizon return prediction.
+In developing asymptotic theory, we consider a linear process of time series innovations that encompasses a general ARMA structure arising in many practical applications, such as long-horizon return prediction.
 To focus on the distinctive feature of nonstationary time series, we adopt a simple asymptotic framework in which the number of regressors $p$ is fixed and the number of time periods $n$ passes to infinity.
-Our exploration in this paper paves a stepping stone toward automated variable selection in high-dimensional predictive regressions.
+Our exploration in this paper is a stepping stone toward automated variable selection in high-dimensional predictive regressions.

 We also explore the \emph{plain LASSO} \citep[Plasso henceforth;][]{tibshirani1996regression}, the \emph{standardized LASSO} (Slasso, in which the $l_{1}$-penalty is multiplied by the sample standard deviation of each regressor) in the predictive regression with heterogeneous regressors.
 We call the phenomenon \emph{variable screening effect} whereby an estimator coerces some coefficients to exactly zero \citep{fanlv2008jrssb}.
 We find that neither Plasso nor Slasso maintains variable screening and consistent coefficient estimation in all of the components simultaneously, as Plasso imposes equal penalty weight regardless of the nature of the regressor, whereas Slasso's penalty only changes according to the scale variation of individual regressors and ignores their connection via cointegration.